 The Art, of 19th Century Lithography

 To create a lithograph, a special limestone piece was drawn upon with a sort of a greasy crayon.
 The slab of limestone was then dipped into nitric acid which burnt away parts not under the greasy crayon.
 The slab of limestone was wiped off and inked up, and printed.
 Later watercolors could be professionally added.

 Edouard Travies Folio Les Oiseaux les Plus Remarquables 1857

 An action filled depiction of a Barn Owl with wings spread.
 Catching a small mammal.
 Full of action.
 Hand watercolor lithograph from 1857 by Edouard Travies.
 The title of his book is Les Oiseaux les Plus Remarqables.
 The book focuses on the most remarkable birds.
 From observation in the wild, birds are recorded in different positions & compositions.
 An unusual way to illustrate subjects compared to other great bird books of the 19th century.
 Somewhat scarce as the books rarely come to market.
 Travie’s Barn Owl is in excellent condition.
 Intense watercolors in caramels & soft blues.
-Double matted to 22×28″
+Shown double matted to 22×28″

 Edward Lear Great Grey Owl from John Gould’s Birds of Europe 1832-1837